GrizzHacks/single-source-live-site/docs/dataStructure.md

-  "twitch": "A link to your hackathon's Twitch stream", "youtube": "A link to your hackathon's YouTube channel", "devpost": "A link to your hackathon's Devpost page", "otherLinks": [
+  "twitch": "A link to your hackathon's Twitch stream", "youtube": "A link to your hackathon's YouTube channel", "devpost": "A link to your hackathon's Devpost page", "website": "A link to your hackathon's main website", "otherLinks": [
     {
       "linkTitle": "A description of the link",